 - Provide more physical activity in the older adult’s day-to-day routine.
 (Be sure to get authorization from his / her doctor prior to starting or modifying any exercise programs.)

 - Modify sleeping habits to eliminate naps of more than half an hour, and especially napping in the late afternoon/early evening, to allow for improved sleep throughout the night.

 - Quit – or never start – smoking, which is proven to cause numerous medical problems that can drain energy.

 - Encourage your older loved one to speak to a professional counselor, to address and deal with stress, anxiety, depression, or any other emotional difficulties.

 - Allow plenty of time for fun!
 Laughter is a wonderful, natural, energy and mood booster.

 - Schedule specific times each day for relaxation – listening to peaceful music, reading, meditation or prayer, or enjoying a favorite soothing hobby, such as knitting or working on puzzles.

-Abby Senior Care, the expert providers of home care for seniors in Denver and the surrounding areas, are always here to provide additional strategies to conquer fatigue and to make life more pleasurable for seniors.
+Abby Senior Care, the expert providers of at home care in Denver and the surrounding areas, are always here to provide additional strategies to conquer fatigue and to make life more pleasurable for seniors.
 Give us a call at 303-699-8840 to request a complimentary in-home consultation to find out more.